Car Symptoms With a Check Engine Light

 What Your Code + Symptom Usually Means Together

-• Power loss under load + P0420 / P0430 β†’ possible catalytic converter restriction or long-term misfire issue.
+• Power loss under load + P0420 / P0430 β†’ possible catalytic converter efficiency issue, especially if there were misfires before.
 See P0420 guide

-Still not sure what your code means?
-Browse all OBD2 codes explained for beginners
+Already know the exact code?
+Browse all OBD2 codes explained for beginners .

 FAQ